ATECoder/units-amounts/src/items/readme.md

 # About

-[cc.isr.Units.Amounts] is a .Net library for implementing strongly typed units and amounts.
+[cc.isr.Units.Amounts] is a .NET standard 2.0 library for implementing strongly typed units and amounts.

 More information is to be found in the original contribution at [Working with units and amounts].